scrapy/scrapy/docs/faq.rst

 :ref:`signal handlers <topics-signals>` handlers or :ref:`spider middlewares <topics-spider-middleware>`) to make them work correctly.

-Alternatively, you can use the :func:`~scrapy.utils.decorators.subscriptable_dataclass` decorator:
+For this purpose, Scrapy provides the class:`~scrapy.utils.item.ItemAdapter` class, which is also used internally to handle items without taking their underlying implementation into account.

-.. autofunction:: scrapy.utils.decorators.subscriptable_dataclass
+.. autoclass:: scrapy.utils.item.ItemAdapter

-It adds the appropriate methods in order to make ``dataclass`` objects capable of being accessed like dictionaries.
-This decorator is also useful when working with third-party components which deal with items and haven't been yet adapted to support dataclass-based items.
+This class provides the appropriate methods in order to make items of any base type capable of being accessed with a ``dict``-like API.

 .. invisible-code-block: python